hmrc/income-tax-mtd-changelog/README.md

 #### Self Employment Business API

-API version 4.0 is now available in Production, with the following change.
+API version 4.0 is now available in Production, with the following changes.

 ##### Added
 The following endpoints have been created for tax years 2025-26 onwards: